rob-bar/typescript-remote-procedure-call/README.md

 ## Introduction

-Hi, awesome developer!
+Hi, awesome fullstack developer!

-Always wanted to have a fully type safe api?
+Always wanted to have a fully type safe api? <br>
 Have you always wanted an api that communicates flawlessly with any frontend?

 It's always a hassle to communicate when we speak different languages.
+Duh! 😅 <br>
-Duh! 😅 This repository shows the power of a fullstack applications written in the same language.
+This repository shows the power of a fullstack applications written in the same language.

 No more miscommunication, no more type generation, no more messing around with different docs, move away from different date specs that belong to a specific language, rely on a real fullstack app where all your code and logic move together when delivered.

-Typescript is here to save your ass! 🎉
+Typescript is here to save your ass, 🎉 <br>
-And to speed things up x10 🏎️
+and to speed things up a bit! 🏎️

 ## TRPC